-The handle of a figure window.
-Only figure windows created by dipshow are considered.
+The handle of a figure window created by dipshow.
 It is possible to enter a handle or the name of a variable (the figure to which it is linked is used).
 The GUI shows a drop-down list with the titles of all figure windows that fit the description.